 4. The best time to visit Mallorca.

-Mallorca is a Spanish island, and thus enjoys a warm mediterranean climate.
+Mallorca is a Spanish island, and thus enjoys a warm Mediterranean climate.
 Summers are hot, often over 30 degrees, and there is very little rainfall.
 You will need plenty of sunscreen, and I recommend taking a foldable sun hat or foldable sun umbrella to protect your head from the sun.

 The cooler spring/autumn months in the shoulder season may be a better choice for cycling and hiking, with temperatures in the mid twenties.